Terrorist arrested during encounter in Kashmir | www.lokmattimes.com

 Terrorist arrested during encounter in Kashmir

-Srinagar, March 4 A terrorist, injured during an ongoing encounter in Jammu and Kashmir's Handwara, has been arrested, ...
+Srinagar, March 4 The J&K police along with the security forces have arrested a terrorist who was injured ...

-Srinagar, March 4 A terrorist, injured during an ongoing encounter in Jammu and Kashmir's Handwara, has been arrested, officials said on Friday.
+Srinagar, March 4 The J&K police along with the security forces have arrested a terrorist who was injured during an encounter in Handwara in North Kashmir, officials said on Friday.

-The terrorist, who, police say, was a chronic stone-pelter before joining the terror ranks as an Over Ground Worker (OGW), was arrested in an injured condition.
+"Today, an army patrol was fire upon by terrorists in Dand Kadal area of Langat, which was retaliated.
+In the meantime, additional reinforcement of police/security forces rushed to the spot followed by a joint cordon and search operation by the police, Rashtriya Rifles and CRPF," the police said.

-"Police/security forces arrested a recently joined terrorist identified as Abrar, resident of Azad Gunj, Baramulla, along with arms and ammunition in an injured condition during an ongoing encounter at Langate area of Handwara.
-Search for the other trapped terrorist going on," police said.
+During the search operation, one injured terrorist was apprehended by the joint team.
+He has been identified as Abrar, a resident of Azadgunj Baramulla.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app